Updated June 21, 2019

 You asked for it, we’re happy to provide.
 Regardless of your effort level, your stroke should always look smooth.
 Legs first, then body, then arms on the drive; Arms, body, legs on the recovery.
 That’s your rowing mantra, stroke after stroke after stroke.

 Watch UCanRow2 founder Terry Smythe, one of the best in the business, as she rows below.
-She’s had her butt on an erg or in a boat since the 1970s, so she’s pretty much got this down.
-Spend 30 seconds watching the rowers at your local gym and you’re likely to see anything but this.
+She was a veteran of the US national rowing team and spent 30+ years teaching indoor rowing so she knew her stuff.
+Spend 30 seconds watching the rowers at your local gym and you’re likely to see anything BUT this.
 Just because people are doing it doesn’t make it right!

 keys to perfecting your rowing technique